SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 Typing can also be understood as how to interpret a series of bits.
 A datatype T1 whose set of values is a subset of a datatype T2 is a subtype of T2.
 A datatype T1 whose set of values is a superset of a datatype T2 is a supertype of T2.
+A language may also be untyped: neither variables nor values have type.
+An example of an untyped language is bourne shell, which is completely untyped.
+Bash supports a very mediocre type of typing via builtins such as declare.

 #### Dynamic vs Static typing